garethrepton/garethrepton.github.io/_posts/2019-11-17-FSharpPrimeCalculator.md

      {% endhighlight %}

 So what did I do?
-I changed the "totalDiv" function to take in a function, and renamed it to "matches", I also changed the way its called in isPrime to pass the isDivisible function.
+I changed the "totalDiv" function to take in a function, and renamed it to "matches", I also changed the way it gets called in isPrime to pass the isDivisible function.
 So we're then left with three very specific functions that each only care about 1 thing, and "matches" is now very general, we could pass it any function that takes two values and returns a boolean.